LewieJ08/idle-galactic-miner/README.md

 # Idle Game (Working Title)

 An idle/incremental web game inspired by Cookie Clicker — click to earn resources, automate production, and scale up your empire while the game runs in the background.
-Built as a personal project to explore game logic, UI design, and JavaScript-based interactivity.
+Built as a personal project to explore game logic, UI design, and to progress my learning of the JavaScript programming language.

 > ⚠️ This game is still in early development.
 Expect bugs, placeholders, and features in progress!